210352R/OCR-Project/README.md

 # OCR Project

 This project is an Optical Character Recognition (OCR) system built using Python.
-It leverages the `pytesseract` library for text extraction, `OpenCV` for image processing, `re` for regular expressions, and `NLTK` for natural language processing.
+It leverages the `pytesseract` library for text extraction, `OpenCV` for image processing, `re` for regular expressions, and `NLTK` , `GENISM` for natural language processing.

 ## Table of Contents